All Products

 Enable automatic certificate rotation

-After you enable automatic certificate rotation, PolarDB automatically renews the certificate within the cluster's maintenance window in the 10 days before the certificate expires.
+After you enable automatic certificate rotation, within 10 days before the certificate expires, PolarDB automatically updates the certificate during the cluster's maintenance window.

 Important

 Automatic certificate renewal restarts the cluster.
-We recommend that you perform this operation during off-peak hours.
+Perform this operation during off-peak hours.

 1. On the SSL Settings tab, click Advanced Settings.